Rio Grande Rivalry: Memorable games

-Women's Basketball
+Women's basketball

 The women's basketball series between UNM and NMSU has been defined by extended streaks of dominance by one program over the other.
 Prior to the mid-1990s the Roadrunners (as NMSU's women's programs were known prior to 2000) were dominant, winning the first meeting by a 57–53 tally on February 1, 1974, and proceeding to win 24 of the first 35 meetings between the schools.
 Between 1985 and 1995, NMSU ran off a streak of 16 consecutive wins over their in-state rivals.
 This stretch also covered a two-year period in which UNM did not field a women's basketball team.
 However, on November 24, 1996, UNM turned the tables on NMSU in a big way.
 The Lobos' 48–47 win on that day in Las Cruces started a 22-game winning streak by UNM over NMSU that continued unbroken, despite a few close calls, through the 2006–07 season.
 But on December 2, 2007, the Lady Aggies ended 11 years of frustration against their instate rivals by knocking off the Lady Lobos 58–42 at the Pan Am Center.
 UNM followed this with an 11-game win streak against the Lady Aggies, until the Lady Aggies beat UNM in 2014.
 NMSU then went on to win 3 of the next 4, to which UNM has now won 9 straight.

 Like the men's teams, the UNM and NMSU women also traditionally play two games per year against each other, one game in each city.

-Rio Grande Rivalry Championship
+Yearly champions

 The Rio Grande Rivalry is a series between New Mexico and New Mexico State.
 In 15 years of the series, New Mexico has not lost yet to New Mexico State.